Online Anxiety Support Groups

 Treatment without support

-If you are stepping into anxiety treatment without some form of support, you can create your support systems through online friendships or even through reading or listening to music.
+If you are stepping into anxiety treatment without some form of support, you can create your support groups through online friendship groups or even through reading or listening to music.
 Books, poetry, and music are rife with instances of people expressing pain, regret, and apprehension, and there is certainly no shortage of these themes within any media.
-If human contact is not available for sources of anxiety support, try to support yourself with others who have been in the boat you are in now and have found their way forward - even if that means simply reading accounts in health journals, novels, or listening to them play out in a musical score.
+If human contact is not available for sources of anxiety support, try to support yourself with groups of others who have been in the boat you are in now and have found their way forward - even if that means simply reading accounts in health journals, novels, or listening to them play out in a musical score.

 While support groups can give you a safe space to give and receive social support, therapy is an ideal way for you to learn how to manage anxiety, especially when your symptoms are related to a mental health disorder.
 In therapy, you will learn about your behavioral and thought patterns that may be contributing to your symptoms along several coping strategies for anxiety.
-Additionally, you will receive support to work on ways to prevent anxiety attacks by managing the feelings and thoughts that lead to anxiety.
+Additionally, you will receive support grow your skills in preventing anxiety attacks by managing the feelings and thoughts that lead to anxiety.
 Only licensed and experienced professionals should be consulted when seeking treatment.

 If your anxiety symptoms make it difficult to get out of the house or should you have a busy schedule, you may want to try online therapy.
 Research shows that online therapy platforms can be a powerful treatment option for people living with anxiety.
 A recent study published in the Journal of Medical Internet Research reported positive results in people managing anxiety, with participants reporting a significant improvement in their symptoms.